 The Project's approved rehabilitation strategy is described in the Project Environmental Impact Statement (EIS) (Black Range Minerals, 2000) and subsequent environmental approval documentation.
-The Project's rehabilitation principles and objectives, final landform and revegetation concepts, rehabilitation domains and rehabilitation monitoring programme detailed in this RMP reflect the approved rehabilitation strategy.
+The Project's rehabilitation principles and objectives, final landform and revegetation concepts, rehabilitation domains and rehabilitation monitoring programme detailed in this RS reflect the approved rehabilitation strategy outlined in the Project EIS.